-T1161 and T1243 – This is to report deemed disposition (part of departure tax return) of assets when a Canadian tax resident becomes a non-resident for tax purposes.
+T1161 and T1243 – This is to report deemed disposition (part of the departure tax return) of assets when a Canadian tax resident becomes a non-resident for tax purposes.
 Please note that assets owned in Canada and worldwide are reportable with certain exceptions as mentioned earlier in the blog.

-T1244 – This form is used to make an election to defer tax on deemed disposition of the assets reported on form T1243.
+T1244 – This form is used to make an election to defer tax on the deemed disposition of the assets reported on form T1243.

 T2203 – For taxpayers that provide professional services or do business in another province or country this form is required to properly calculate where this income will be taxed.

-T2209 – To report and claim foreign tax credits for the taxes paid to the U.S. or any other foreign country to avoid double tax.
+T2209 – To report and claim foreign tax credits for the taxes paid to the U.S. or any other foreign country to avoid double taxation.
 This form is useful when you are living in the U.S. but are still considered a Canadian tax resident which means all of your U.S. source income is also taxable in Canada.
 In order to claim foreign credit in Canada, you must first file U.S. income tax to report and pay applicable taxes.
 This is very similar to US IRS form 1116.

 Canadian Tax Deadlines

-April 30 – Individuals must file and pay tax to CRA without accruing interest, fees and penalties.
+April 30 – Individuals must file and pay tax to CRA without accruing interest, fees, and penalties.
 See below for individuals who are self-employed.